wongco/phrases-store-frontend/README.md

 - Unit Tests - Write tests for one container.
 Full test coverage is not required.

+## Prerequisites

+You will need to install the following before proceeding.

+- Node v10.14.1 + npm

 ## Setup

 To install application